johnnywoo/beholder/README.md

     flow {
         from timer 30 seconds;

-        # these fields will become tags in Influx
+        # These fields will become tags in Influx
         set $host host;
         set $tag value;
         keep $host $tag; # Do not create useless tags like 'date'